mlwiles/vmwaresolutions/vcd/order-pne/index.md

-## Order a Private Network Endpoint (PNE) to connect your IBM account to your IBM VMWare Solutions Shared virtual datacenter (vDC)
+## vCD - Order a Private Network Endpoint (PNE) to connect your IBM account to your IBM VMWare Solutions Shared virtual datacenter (vDC)

 Updated: 2020-10-02